Parenting is not for the faint of heart. Let’s be honest: there are a lot of sad things that can happen to kids these days:

 Mom and Dad, you’ve got to love your kids.
 Hug your kids often and tell them you love them.
 Give them the opportunity to tell you about your worries and fears.
 When they tell you they’re afraid of something, don’t downplay it.
 Don’t question their fears, because they’ll never come and talk to you about them again.
 Listen, understand, and then build their confidence.

-I can’t stress it enough: when your kids come running home, they must be running to a safe place; a place where they feel they can come without fear of judgment; a place where Mom and Dad love them unconditionally.
+I can’t stress it enough: when your kids come running home, they must be running to a safe place.
+A place they feel they can go to without having the fear of being judged or ignored because their Mom and Dad love them unconditionally.
 That’s the greatest gift you can give to a kid in a scary world.

 This article was written by: Dr. Dave CurriePhoto Credit: Ludovic Toinel